 Led by the 2015 Chambers & Partners, Professional Discipline Junior of the Year Stephen Brassington, the Professional Discipline team has established 2 Hare Court as one of the premier Professional Discipline sets.
 Approximately one third of the members of Chambers practice in this field leading to individual recognition in both Chambers & Partners and the Legal 500.

 Although members of the team act primarily for the defence before all the medical and healthcare regulators we also act on behalf of the GDC, the GOC and the GOsC.
-Our team has entered into innovative contracts with Nabarro LLP to provide advocacy services to the GOC and the National College for Teaching and Leadership (NCTL), the regulator of the teaching profession.
+Our team has entered into innovative contracts with Nabarro LLP to provide advocacy services to the GOC and the GPhC, which regulates pharmacists.

 Healthcare & Social Care Regulation

 This is one of the areas on which the team’s reputation is primarily based.
 Members are instructed by defence solicitors and insurers / indemnity providers to appear at all the healthcare tribunals and on appeal in the High Court.
-In appropriate cases members of the team can be instructed by lay clients directly (see here for more information).
+In appropriate cases members of the team can be instructed by lay clients directly.
 In addition to appearing in front of healthcare regulators we regularly represent healthcare professionals at NHS England hearings and other proceedings at a local / trust level and at Coroners’ inquests.

 We also act in proceedings involving the Care Quality Commission and there is an increasing volume of care home work.
 Our members also advise on applications for inclusion to the GMC’s Specialist Register, and also appear in any related appeals.
 We regularly undertake such work on a direct access basis.